-The Minister for the NDIS Stuart Robert wants to introduce compulsory assessments for all new and existing NDIS participants from next year.
+The Minister for the NDIS Stuart Robert and the National Disability Insurance Agency want to introduce compulsory assessments for all new and existing NDIS participants from next year.

-These assessments are the biggest change to the NDIS since the scheme began – and they are being introduced without talking to people with disability and their families first.
+These assessments are the biggest change to the NDIS since the scheme began.
+And they are being rushed in without proper testing and evaluation.
+And despite the very real concerns of people with disability and their families.

-So it’s time to let every single MP know what our concerns are.
+So it’s time to let every single Federal MP what we are worried about.
 And what we want them to do about it.

 Just follow these simple steps